MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-on-premises-resources.md

     - In the __Backend targets__ section, if you want to use HTTPS and Backend server’s certificate is NOT issued by a well-known CA, you must upload the Root certificate (.CER) of the backend server.
 For more on configuring with a root certificate, see [Configure end-to-end TLS encryption using the portal](/azure/application-gateway/end-to-end-ssl-portal).

 1. Once the Application Gateway resource is created, navigate to the new Application Gateway resource in the Azure portal.
-Under __Settings__, select, __Private link__ to enable the a virtual network to privately access the Application Gateway through a private endpoint connection.
-The Private link configuration is not created by default.
+Under __Settings__, select, __Private link__ to enable a virtual network to privately access the Application Gateway through a private endpoint connection.
+The Private link configuration isn't created by default.

     - Select __+ Add__ to add the Private Link configuration, and then use the following values to create the configuration:
         - Name: Provide a name for your private link configuration
         - Private link subnet: Select a subnet in your virtual network.
         - Frontend IP Configuration: `appGwPrivateFrontendIpIPv4`
     - To verify the Private link is set up correctly, navigate to the __Private endpoint connections__ tab and select __+ Private endpoint__.
 On the __Resource__ tab, the __Target sub-resource__ should be the name of your private Frontend IP configuration, `appGwPrivateFrontendIpIPv4`.
-If no value appears in the __Target sub-resource__ then the Application Gateway listener was not configured correctly.
+If no value appears in the Target sub-resource,__ then the Application Gateway listener wasn't configured correctly.

 ## Configure private link